Australia–Vietnam relations

 Foreign relations exist between Australia and Vietnam.
 Australia has an embassy in Hanoi and a consulate in Ho Chi Minh City.
 Vietnam has an embassy in Canberra.

 History

-While their first contact dated at 19th century as the British Empire was paying attention on colonizing countries in Asia, subsequent French colonization of Vietnam denied formal contact between Vietnam and Australia.
-Until the end of World War II, relations between Australia and Vietnam were almost non-existent.

 Vietnam War and aftermath

-Subsequent fear of communist expansionism drew Australia to the eve of Vietnam War, in which Australia participated as part of anti-communist led-intervention to Vietnam to assist South Vietnam against North Vietnam.
-Australia committed 50,000 troops against the communists, which 520 were killed.
+Australia participated in the Vietnam War as part of a United States led-intervention to Vietnam to assist South Vietnam against North Vietnam.
+Australia committed 50,000 troops in the country, in which 520 were killed.
 The war had a deep effect on Australian society.